 Since this is a special evening with lots of fun to be had, we usually don’t ride any attractions – we enjoy strolling around checking out the entertainment, characters, costumes and food!
 If you don’t go to Disneyland during the holidays often, then we would recommend trying to ride Haunted Mansion Holiday and Space Mountain Ghost Galaxy since they are only at the park for a limited time – both attractions offer Fast Pass, so we’d recommend reserving those if you can.

 TOONTOWN PRE-PARTY – We always recommend families with young kiddos to check out the Pre-party in Toon Town.
-The pre-party starts ONE hour before the Halloween Party starts and lasts for 2 hours – it’s a great spot to gather up some goodies (typically 3 trick-or-treat stations) before heading into Disneyland to enjoy the rest of the park (Toontown will close after the 2 hour-long pre-party).
+The pre-party starts ONE hour before the Halloween Party starts and lasts for 2 hours – it’s a great spot to gather up some goodies (typically 3-4 trick-or-treat trails with multiple candy stops along the trails) before heading into Disneyland to enjoy the rest of the park (Toontown will close after the 2 hour-long pre-party).
 There is special entertainment, Mickey and Minnie don cute Halloween costumes (see photos below), there is a Halloween photo spot and it’s just really fun for the little ones.
 The line for the pre-party starts forming usually about an hour before it officially starts.
 We recommend NOT waiting in that line unless you really want to see Mickey and Minnie – most of the people in line go straight to see them, and we’ve noticed over the past couple years that once the line starts moving, and people start dispersing, there won’t be any line to get in at party start time.

 TRICK-OR-TREATING – If you’re wanting to trick-or-treat, keep in mind, some of the lines can be long or might look long, but a lot of times they move pretty quickly!
-We usually just stop at a couple trick-or-treat lines because again, we feel there are other fun things to do and see instead of spending all night collecting candy – ha!
+We usually just stop at the Toontown pre-party for trick-or-treating because again, we feel there are other fun things to do and see instead of spending all night collecting candy – ha!

 PARADES AND FIREWORKS – In regards to the parade and fireworks, we recommend checking out our parade and fireworks viewing post for the best spots to watch both shows from.
 Getting a spot for the second parade is sometimes a little easier than the first parade of the evening, but we usually try for the first parade because we like to see fireworks right after (fireworks happen between the first and second parade of the evening).
-As we mentioned above, the parade can be spooky for some kids, so be sure to click the link for YouTube that we shared so you can watch before you decide if it’s something you should see!
+As we mentioned above, the parade can be spooky for some kids (although some fun, less spooky things have been added to this year’s parade, click here to read about it), so be sure to click the link for YouTube that we shared so you can watch before you decide if it’s something you should see!